Old World Alliance Starting Rosters Overview

 |1||Altern Forest Treeman||120k|

-- Add a Human Catcher: Gives you a fast and semi mobile player for when you need to score quickly and takes you up to twelve players (Leaves 5k in the bank)
+- Swap a Lineman for a Human Catcher: Gives you a fast and semi mobile player for when you need to score quickly and takes you up to twelve players (Leaves 5k in the bank)

 Old World Alliance Starting Rosters Summary